chiriket/GitHub-Search/README.md

 #### By **Shirley Keter**

 ## Description
-This application allows one to search for users and their repositories on Github.
+This application allows one to search for users and their repositories on GitHub.

 ## Setup/Installation Requirements
 github